bthtsang/bthtsang.github.io/_pages/research.md

 author_profile: true
 ---

-## Full publication list at [NASA ADS](https://ui.adsabs.harvard.edu/user/libraries/tbxiKajfTsSjDC7Ir7sZxA) and [Google Scholar](https://scholar.google.com/citations?user=nGVc2BAAAAAJ&hl=en).
+## Please find my full publication list at [NASA ADS](https://ui.adsabs.harvard.edu/user/libraries/tbxiKajfTsSjDC7Ir7sZxA) and [Google Scholar](https://scholar.google.com/citations?user=nGVc2BAAAAAJ&hl=en).

 ## Research Interests
 My research includes a broad range of topics in stellar astrophysics.
+They can be roughly grouped into three subjects:
+- Modeling the effects of radiation-matter coupling in super-Eddington systems;
+- Predicting the observational signatures using radiation transfer techniques;
+- Developing and applying deep learning models to analyze astronomical data.

 Using analytical and numerical methods, I focus primarily on the study of how radiation impacts the lives and deaths of massive stars.
 I strive to understand the physical mechanisms governing the dynamics of radiation-dominated stellar systems and to provide insights on how to interpret observations.
 My research projects also necessitate the development of advanced numerical methods in radiation transport and hydrodynamics.
 In face of the rapidly growing volume of time-domain astronomical data (think [Rubin Observatory](https://www.lsst.org/) and [Zwicky Transient Facility (ZTF)](https://www.ztf.caltech.edu/)), I am actively exploring the applications of artificial neural networks in automating our analysis pipelines.

 In the following, I will briefly summarize the main topics I spend the majority of my work hours on.